 Leipzig is one of the lesser-known cities that usually flies under the radar for most tourists, but the city offers many unique experiences for travelers who seek to get away from the usual tourist traps and see Germany from a different perspective.

-The monument is a little further out of the city, so if you want to spend your time in the city, you can hang out at the Altes Rathaus, a historical old town of Leipzig.
-Around the old town, you will find many interesting architectural structures to explore, such as St. Thomas Church and the futuristic-looking building of the University of Leipzig.
+The monument is a little further out of the city, so if you want to spend your time in the city, you can hang out at Altes Rathaus, a historical old town of Leipzig.
+Around the old town, you will find many interesting architectural structures to explore, such as St. Thomas Church and the futuristic-looking building of Leipzig University.

 Here is an insider tip for you: if you want a nice panoramic view of the city, head over to Panorama Tower near the old town.
 Pay 3 EUR to the restaurant, and you will be able to access its rooftop platform and get a nice photo of Leipzig from above.